grafana/agent/docs/user/configuration/flags.md

 ### Report use of feature flags

-Grafana Agent provides the flag `-usage-report` to report the usage of feature flags to grafana.com.
+Grafana Agent provides the flag `-usage-report` to report the use of feature flags to grafana.com.
 This helps to understand which enabled features are being used of your running Agent instance (all data sent is anonymous).

 ## Configuration file